Constant mean curvature, flux conservation, and symmetry: Partial converse

-\begin{rem} We emphasize again that the Theorem above is interesting even when $\,\gg\,$ is trivial, in which case it is centralized by any subgroup $\,\gs\subset \gn\,$.
-The Theorem then says, for instance, that when the flux across every sufficiently small trivial cap vanishes on the Killing fields that generate a subgroup $\,\gs\subset\gn\,$, the part of $\,\Sigma\,$ that does \textit{not} have constant $\mu$-mean curvature $\,h_{\mu}= H\,$ must be $\gs$-invariant. \eoeg \end{rem}
+\begin{rem} We emphasize again that our converse remains interesting even when $\,\gg\,$ is trivial.
+Theorem \ref{thm:converse} then implies, for instance, that when the flux across every sufficiently small trivial cap vanishes on the generators of a subgroup $\,\gs\subset\gn$, the part of $\,\Sigma\,$ that does \emph{not} have constant $\mu$-mean curvature $\,h_{\mu}= H\,$ must be $\gs$-invariant. \eob \end{rem}